gasparka/thesis/docs/vhdl_extensions.rst

 Initial register values
 ~~~~~~~~~~~~~~~~~~~~~~~

-Currently one bit of information the 'class model' is missing are the initial values for the registers.
+One bit of information the 'class model' is missing are the initial values for the registers.
 In VHDL structures can be initialized on defining the variable, like
 :code:`variable name: type := (elem1 => 1, elem2 => 2);`.